rrivm1997/rrivm1997.github.io/_posts/2025-01-14-thehackerlabs-cyberpunk.md

 ```
 Run the command that arasaka can run as root.

 Enter any random string.
-It will give ou an error.
+It will give us an error.

-Now, this change our permission and gave us root access.
+Now, this changed our permission and gave us root access.

 ```bash
 bash -p